-If you have been stopped and searched the police should provide you with a record of the event.
-There is no requirement to provide a record for a stop and account (that is, where no search has taken place).
-You run the risk of both physical injury and serious criminal charges if you physically resist a search.
-However, if the initial grounds for the search are unlawful and you are then charged with resisting arrest this may be legally challenged.
+- If you have been stopped and searched the police should provide you with a record of the event.
+There is no requirement to provide a record for a stop and account (that is, where no search has taken place). - You run the risk of both physical injury and serious criminal charges if you physically resist or impede a search, even if the initial grounds for the search were unlawful.
+If this happens, or you are charged with resisting arrest or assaulting an emergency worker, you should seek urgent legal advice on whether you can challenge any of what has happened to you.
 If it is an unlawful search, you should take action afterwards by using the law.